ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 If transacting counterparties, also being referred to as Requester(s) and Provider(s) (“the parties”) in this document, intend to establish a business and operational environment for commercial transactions, they will sign one or more agreements that commercially bind the parties, also known as Commercial Agreements.
 The aforementioned is only to be understood within the context of this document.

 Such commercial, and thus presumably legally enforceable, documents may be presented as a combination of one or more of the following:
-* Master Services Agreement,
+* Master Services Agreement
-* Specific Terms and Conditions and
+* Specific Terms and Conditions
-* an Order.
+* Order

 #### **[R2]**
 The parties to a Commercial Agreement MUST have signed commercial documents with each other before a transactable state of a commercial agreement can be instantiated within a BPI.